Siewlw/Siewlw.github.io/_posts/2024-08-01-applied-data-science-project.md

 3. Perfomed lemmatization
 ![image](https://github.com/user-attachments/assets/d9334a3e-aaab-48dd-96a3-8d32bea8164b)

-After this, we did a check for frequently appearing words and found that "movie" kept appearing.We then updated out stop words to also include movie as we deemed it to be a domain stop word.
+After this, we did a check for frequently appearing words and found that "movie" kept appearing.
+We then updated our stop words to also include movie as we deemed it to be a domain stop word.

 ![image](https://github.com/user-attachments/assets/fc9d0eab-13cf-4a44-b001-7f1845505dad)

 I then split data into positive and negative reviews so that I can perform topic modeling for each sentiment to get topics prevalent in each of the sentiments.